scipy-lectures/scientific-python-lectures/advanced/advanced_numpy/index.rst

 - Automatically support: broadcasting, casting, ...

-- The author of an ufunc only has to supply the elementwise operation, Numpy takes care of the rest.
+- The author of an ufunc only has to supply the elementwise operation, NumPy takes care of the rest.

 - The elementwise operation needs to be implemented in C (or, e.g., Cython)